nolafs/marmalade-holding/site/content/faqs/monopoly.md

       aesthetics.
 Each theme is created by a team of talented artists who delight in dreaming up beautiful new worlds for our players.
     question: I don’t like that there is IAP in a premium app
+  - answer: >-
+      We understand concerns about the privacy notifications we introduced to be compliant with new European GDPR laws.
+Rest assured that we only request access for benign reasons.
+The third party multiplayer services we use will only work if we request access, and the only data we track is for analytics that help us understand how our players are using the game, so that we can make improvements to their experience.
+We do not allow third parties to access your data.
+You can opt out of everything by refusing consent.
+    question: Why do you ask for access to my data on first installing the app?
+  - answer: >-
+      When we update our apps, sometimes we need every user to upgrade (so that all multiplayer uses are on compatible versions).
+If no update is appearing on the app store, first ensure that you have set your apps to update automatically.
+If this is already the case, try manually refreshing the app store for updates.
+If this still doesn’t work, please try again later - sometimes it can take up to 24 hours for updates to propagate to all app stores around the world.
+    question: >-
+      The game tells me to update, but no update is there when I go to the app store
 ---